kojiwell/trops/README.rst

    :target: LICENSE
    :alt: Repository License

-Trops is a command-line tool for tracking operations of destributed Linux systems in an easy-to-use workflow.
-It keeps a log of executed commands and modified files to help develop Ansible roles, Dockerfiles, and similar tasks, facilitating an interactive approach to these processes.
+Trops is a command-line tool designed for tracking system operations on destributed Linux systems.
+It keeps a log of executed commands and modified files, being helpful for developing Ansible roles, Dockerfiles, and similar tasks.

+It aims for solving these problems:
+- Keeping track of when and what has been done on which host.
+- Note-taking for busy solo system administrators
+- "Potentially" bridging the gap between between Dev and Ops

 Prerequisites
 =============